If you love the outdoors but also have a reason to live in a city, it can be hard to find the best of both worlds.

 An abundance of waterfowl live among the marches and tall grass.
 If you're a hunter, this is a gold mine, as a variety of desirable waterfowl make this area home.

 Alaska truly is the last wild frontier in the United States, but before you head out to the brush, try your luck in Ship Creek for salmon.
 Willow Creek is just an hour away and is filled with rainbow trout, while Russian River holds sockeye salmon runs that approach legendary status.

-While Anchorage plays host to many great fishing spots, it’s also the gateway to what Alaska has to offer.
-From this city, embark on moose, bear, and elk hunting trips, among other large game.
+While Anchorage plays host to many great fishing spots, it's also the gateway to what Alaska has to offer.
+From this city, embark on moose, bear, and elk hunting trips, among other big game.